Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Results

 Type identifiers were the most important predictors in five of the nine table-data-provider pairs.
 For example, in \texttt{T\_Donor\_PM\_Diag}, the diagnosis class \texttt{C\_DiagClass} (identifying one of ten different diagnosis types) was the primary predictor.
 Similarly, in \texttt{T\_Recip\_Immuno}, the lab result type \texttt{C\_ResultType} was the strongest predictor, reflecting that different laboratory tests use different sets of columns.
 In \texttt{T\_Recip\_Urgency}, the urgency code \texttt{C\_UrgeCode} determined which additional urgency-specific columns were completed.
 This highlights how important it is to separate the different types of observations (e.g., lab test types) before imputation or analysis.

 Center identifiers were also prominent predictors, appearing in three table-data-provider pairs.
 In \texttt{T\_Recip\_Immuno}, the diagnostic center \texttt{C\_DiagCenter} was the second most important predictor alongside the test type, indicating that different centers report different sets of results.
 For \texttt{T\_Transplantation} and \texttt{T\_Kidney\_Followup}, various center columns (follow-up center, registration center, transplant center) predicted missingness, suggesting center-specific reporting practices.
 Here, the centers might perform different types of follow-ups or have varying protocols for data collection.
-This should be considered when defining imputation strategies.
+However, center identifiers in the exported dataset are anonymized/pseudonymized (in accordance with §15g TPG), so linkage to real transplant centers is not possible under the current data access agreement \citep{txregHandbuch2025}.
+This should be considered when interpreting center-level differences in missingness patterns.

 Notable exceptions were the dosage unit in \texttt{T\_Donor\_PM\_Med} and cardiac arrest duration in \texttt{T\_Donor\_PM\_Monitor}, which may serve as surrogates for medication or monitoring type information.
 The prediction varied, test RMSE values in the shown results ranged from 0.029 to 0.168, demonstrating that missing value patterns can be reliably predicted using these structural variables.